Emerging Leaders Program

 About the Program

-It is open to a select group of high school juniors and seniors from low-income communities who demonstrate academic promise and leadership potential but have limited access to the resources and networks that support college and career success.
+The Emerging Leaders Program is our youth mentorship and leadership development initiative.
+The program is open to a select group of high school juniors and seniors who demonstrate academic promise and leadership potential but have limited access to the resources and networks that support college and career success.

 Over a three-month period, Emerging Leaders participate in masterclasses, multiple speaker series, Model United Nations simulations, and group mentorship sessions led by a mix of young professionals and industry leaders.